beepbeepkaicodebop/beepbeepkaicodebop/README.md

         self.details = [
           "Autistech prized with TDAH, what a bless", "Mixed and proud",
-          "I'm a questioner, a friend in need, hardworker kiddo", "A believer of people and our creations and capabilities" ]
+          "I'm a questioner, a friend in need, hardworking kiddo", "A believer of people and our creations and capabilities" ]